Self-Induced Superradiant Masing

-Superradiance -- enhanced collective emission exhibiting high coherence and a nonlinear scaling of the intensity with the number of emitters \cite{superradiance} -- has been observed in many systems \cite{vanLoo1494,araujo2016superradiance,zhong2017interfacing,kim2018coherent,raino2018superfluorescence} including solid-state realizations with quantum dots \cite{scheibner2007superradiance,zhu2024single} and the negatively charged nitrogen-vacancy centers ($\mathrm{NV^\text{-}}$) in diamond \cite{bradac2017room,angerer2018superradiant}.
-In this solid-state context where billions of emitters are confined on a $\SI{}{\micro \meter}$ scale, the direct dipole-dipole interactions start to play a larger role.
+Superradiance, first predicted by Dicke in 1954 \cite{dicke1954coherence}, describes an enhanced collective emission of light exhibiting high coherence and a nonlinear scaling of the intensity with the number of emitters \cite{gross1982superradiance,scully2009thesuper}.
+It has since been observed in many systems \cite{vanLoo1494,araujo2016superradiance,zhong2017interfacing,kim2018coherent,raino2018superfluorescence} including solid-state realizations with quantum dots \cite{scheibner2007superradiance,zhu2024single} and the negatively charged nitrogen-vacancy centers (\NV{}) in diamond \cite{bradac2017room,angerer2018superradiant}.
+This collective effect lies at the heart of cavity quantum electrodynamics \cite{walther2006cavity}, where emitters are typically treated as non-interacting, and their mutual couplings are mediated solely through the shared cavity field.
+These light-mediated interactions give rise to a variety of collective phenomena and phase transitions \cite{hepp1973superradiant,wang1973phase,baumann2010dicke,ferioli2023non}.